AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getUnscaledSpeciesElasticity(reactionIndx, speciesIndx)
    :module: roadrunner

-   Get a single species elasticity value
+   Get a single species elasticity value.
    IMPORTANT:
    Assumes that the reaction rates have been precomputed at the operating point !!